 July 14, 2000 - August 20, 2000

 Directed by Hal Gelb, Arlene Hood, Laura Hope, Torange Yeghiazarian

-Featuring Stephanie Carwin, Rachel Christopherson, Vida Ghahremani, Michael Givler, Nora Ludden, J. Mc Mullen, Saul Montez, George Q Nguyen, Linda Noveroske, Heanine A Robinson, Paul Santiago*, Rassheedah Schelble
+Featuring Stephanie Carwin, Rachel Christopherson, Michael Givler, Nora Ludden, J. Mc Mullen, Saul Montez, George Q. Nguyen, Linda Noveroske, Jeanine A. Robinson, Paul Santiago*, Rasheedah Schelble

 Design Team: Harry Robeck (lighting), Andrea Taylor (costumes), Joe Cronin (sound), Pardis Parsa (masks & puppets), Preeti Ranadive (graphic)

 This year’s line up includes The Myth of Creation a cartoonish parody of the Adam and Eve tale by Sadegh Hedayat, one of Iran’s most respected writers and social critics;

 Min El Alb, Lil Alb, a new play by Tom Coash, winner of the Kennedy Center’s Lorraine Hansberry Award;